Stock market today: Wall Street ticks up, and S&P 500 pulls within 1% of record on rate-cut hopes

 NEW YORK (AP) — Wall Street is ticking upward and near all-time highs amid hopes that Tuesday's moves by Japan's central bank to keep interest rates easy for investors could be a preview for the rest of the world.

-The S&P 500 was 0.4% higher in midday trading, just 0.8% shy of its record set nearly two years ago.
-The Dow Jones Industrial Average was up 182 points, or 0.5%, coming off its own record high.
-The Nasdaq composite was 0.4% higher, as of 11 a.m.
+The S&P 500 was 0.4% higher in afternoon trading, just 0.8% shy of its record set nearly two years ago.
+The Dow Jones Industrial Average was up 198 points, or 0.5%, coming off its own record high.
+The Nasdaq composite was 0.4% higher, as of 1:24 p.m.
 Eastern time.

 Stock markets abroad were mixed in mostly quiet trading.
 Japan was an exception, and the Nikkei 225 jumped 1.4% after the country’s central bank decided to keep its benchmark interest rate below zero in hopes of encouraging more borrowing and spending.